-Another aspect that can be seen in Figure 18 is the update of plans in case of deviations larger than 30 s.
-The real deviation at this point would actually not be large enough to trigger a deviation, but due to the error in the computation of the deviation it exceeds the threshold for a short time.
+an update, but due to the error in the computation of the deviation, it exceeds the threshold for a short time.
 The time at which the deviation message and the vehicle position is sent is indicated in the plot by a vertical dashed line.
 The latest position update used in the new plan of the green vehicle is indicated with a green dashed vertical line.
 We can see that the planner assumes that the reported speed is kept until the beginning of the next segment, which becomes the first segment of the vehicle's route in the new plan.
 The computed plan assigns the green vehicle to be coordination leader and to follow a default speed profile to arrive at the destination in time.
 The blue vehicle gets the role of coordination follower and is supposed to select a higher speed to catch up with the green one.
-However, as indicated by the solid vertical lines, the blue vehicle receives the plan after this catch up phase due to delays in the computation and communication.
-Therefore, the updated plan does not have any effect and the merge is facilitated by the on-board controller.
+However, as indicated by the solid vertical lines, the blue vehicle receives the plan after this catch-up phase due to delays in the computation and communication.
+Therefore, the updated plan does not have any effect, and the merge is facilitated by the on-board controller.